 - 2. Take the studs supplied in the generator box and screw them into the base, short-threaded end first.
 To tighten the studs into the base, screw two nuts on to each stud in turn, lock them together, tighten stud using the spanner on the top nut and then unlock nuts. - 3.
-Unscrew the cylinder head cover nut on the engine and screw on the lifting shackle.
-Then lift the engine on to the base and replace the cover nut. - 4.
-Clean the face of the engine flywheel and fit the driving half of the flexible coupling.
-Lock it on with the three setscrews provided. - 5.
+Unscrew the cylinder head cover nut on the engine, lift off the cylinder head cover and screw on the lifting shackle.
+Then lift the engine on to the base and replace the cover and nut. - Clean the face of the engine flywheel and fit the driving half of the flexible coupling.
+Screw it on to the engine crankshaft and tighten, using the starting handle as a tommy bar. - 5.
 Slide the other half of the coupling on to the generator shaft and see that the key is in position.
 Fit the coupling disc on to the driving pegs and lift the generator on to the base. - 6.
 The two halves of the coupling are the same diameter, so that if the diameters coincide, the engine and generator must be in line.
 By checking with a straight edge on top, underneath and on either side, line up the coupling.
 The generator can be raised as required, using the packing shims supplied.
-Take particular care with the lining-up, as accuracy is important. - 7.
-When the lining-up is correct, bolt the engine and generator down and re-check the lining up. - 8.
-Shift the driven half of the coupling along the generator shaft so there is 1/64 inch clearance either side between the coupling disc and the coupling halves, i.e., the coupling disc has a total clearance of 1/32 inch.
-Lock the driven half of the coupling in this position.
+Take particular care with the lining-up, as accuracy is important. - When the lining-up is correct, bolt the engine and generator down and re-check the lining-up.
+When bolting the engine down, fit spring washers under the nuts. - 8.
+Shift the driven half of the coupling along so that the coupling disc slides on to the other set of pins and is gripped tightly between the two halves of the coupling.
+Then ease the driven half back just enough so that the disc is free, and lock it in this position.